Dr. Abdul Wahab

 About

-Abdul Wahab did his MSc in Chemistry from Dibrugarh University and PhD (supervisor: Dr. S. Mahiuddin) from RRL Jorhat.
-He did his first postdoc (2005-2007) with Prof. P K Das at Indian Institute of Science, Bangalore and second postdoc (2008-2013) with Prof. Josef Michl at his Prague Lab (J. Heyrovsky Institute of Physical Chemistry).
+Abdul Wahab did his MSc in Chemistry from Dibrugarh University and PhD (supervisor: Dr. S. Mahiuddin) from RRL Jorhat (CSIR-NEIST).
+He did his first postdoc (2005-2007) with Prof. Puspendu K Das at Indian Institute of Science, Bangalore and second postdoc (2008-2013) with Prof. Josef Michl at his Prague Lab (J. Heyrovsky Institute of Physical Chemistry).
 He served University of Science & Technology Meghalaya for two year as Head of the Department of Chemistry.
-He visited Institute of Organic Chemistry & Biochemistry, Prague as visiting scientist in 2015.
-He then joined the erstwhile Cotton College State University as an assistant professor in 2015.
-Now he is trying to establish an independent research lab along with teaching the UG and PG students.
+He visited Institute of Organic Chemistry & Biochemistry, Prague as visiting scientist in May 2015.
+He then joined the erstwhile Cotton College State University (CCSU) as an assistant professor in Oct 2015.
+Now he is supervising PhD students on the broad area of Physical Organic Chemistry along with teaching the HS, UG and PG students at Cotton University, Guwahati.
+He likes to play badminton.

 Teaching